-4. Carefully add the onion.
-Stir well and cook for 1 minute.
+3. Add the fresh chiles, stir, and cook for 1 minute.

-8. Lock the lid into place.
+6. Lock the lid into place.
 Make sure that the pressure release valve is set to the sealing position (upwards).
 Press the PRESSURE COOK button and then press the PRESSURE LEVEL button until your panel reads LOW.
 Adjust the cook time to 0.
 The zero cook time works because the warm-up time is sufficient to cook this dish.
 I promise this is not a typo!

-9. Once the cooking is complete, release the pressure manually.
-After the float valve drops, open the lid and stir well.
+7. Once the cooking is complete, release the pressure manually.
+After the float valve drops, open the lid and stir.
 Use an immersion or regular blender to process until smooth or leave a little texture – your choice.
 If using an immersion blender, you may need to tilt the pot so the contents don't splash.

-11. Add the cream and stir well.
+9. Add the cream if using and stir.
 Serve over basmati rice or with Indian bread like roti or naan.